 - Hearing dogs: These intelligent dogs assist their deaf handlers with sounds they cannot hear.
 They are trained to help their owners receive vital cues of sounds, including smoke or fire alarms, doorbells, door knocking, phones, alarm clocks, and even the person’s name.

 - Medical alert dogs: These service dogs help owners suffering from seizures or epilepsy prepare for an upcoming seizure episode and keep them safe during it.
-Another type of service dog or psychiatric service animal is not to be confused with an emotional support dog!
-A service dog under this category is a diabetic assistance dog, who helps alert their owner when their blood sugar is low or can seek medical assistance if necessary.
+Another type of service dog under this category is a diabetic assistance dog, who helps alert their owner when their blood sugar is low or can seek medical assistance if necessary.
 There are many other types of medical assistant dogs for dozens of diseases.
 Some dogs can now even sniff out

-- Mobility assistance dogs: A mobility assistance dog is a type of Air Carrier Access Act (ACAA) protects Americans with disabilities from discrimination.
-Disabled passengers have the right to have access to their service dog that helps humans with spinal injuries, leg injuries, or any injury that makes walking, standing or balancing difficult.
+- Mobility assistance dogs: A mobility assistance dog is a type of service dog that helps humans with spinal injuries, leg injuries, or any injury that makes walking, standing or balancing difficult.
 These are typically larger breed dogs since they provide balance support for their handler.
 They help their human stay standing, open doors, walk, retrieve items, etc.

 Psychiatric service dog: This special service dog assists people with mental disabilities or mood disorders.
 They have all the same rights as all the mentioned service dogs, but undergo specialized service dog task training to help their owners with mental or mood disorder needs.
 Some examples of this could be retrieving medication, providing comforting touches, finding a quiet place for their owner, making sure no one touches their owner, etc. These service dogs help with mental health issues rather than mobility issues.